-To use the HOPR network, you will need to install a HOPR node.
-Currently, the only way to do so is by running
+To use the HOPR network, you will need to install a

-hoprd: you can run it on your device, on a virtual private server (VPS) or use a dedicated hardware device such as the AVADO/Dappnode HOPR Node PC, which has it as a pre-installed package (Docker image).
+hoprd node.
+There are several ways to do so: you can run it on your device, on a virtual private server (VPS) or use a dedicated hardware device such as the AVADO/Dappnode HOPR Node PC, which has it as a pre-installed package (Docker image).

 If you are using the Monte Rosa environment, you will not be able to interact with other nodes unless you have been added to the network registry.
 You can view the current process and details for this here.
 If you have been given an NFT and are installing your node to locate your peerID, complete the installation process as normal.

 The minimum requirements for running

 hoprd on your device: